An essential ingredient to have on hand to add red colour, mild heat and a smokey flavour to Indian marinades, curries and soups.

-Pour the Red Chilli Paste in an airtight container and cover with a thin layer of oil to store in the fridge.
+Spoon the red chilli paste into an airtight container and cover with a thin layer of oil to store in the fridge.
 It will keep for around 2 months.

-To freeze, pour in an ice-tray and freeze, then transfer the cubes to a zip-loc bag to keep in the freezer for up to 9 months.
+To freeze, spoon into an ice-tray then freeze.
+Transfer the frozen cubes to a ziploc bag to keep in the freezer for up to 9 months.

 Indian Red Chilli Paste

-- In a medium saucepan, bring the water to a boil then add the chillies.
+- In a medium saucepan, bring the water to a boil and add the chillies.